-- The Chinese American Museum Lantern Festival at Olvera Street - The Annual Lunar New Year Celebration at the LA Zoo
+- Chinese New Year Spectacular at the Pasadena Civic Auditorium - Chinese New Year Floral Street Fair & Lantern Festival in Monterey Park - Golden Dragon Parade & Chinese New Year Festival in Chinatown - The Chinese American Museum Lantern Festival at Olvera Street - The Annual Lunar New Year Celebration at the L.A.
+Zoo

-The Huntington - Chinese Gardens
+The Huntington-Chinese Gardens

 The Huntington Library, Art Collections and Botanical Gardens was founded in 1919 by Henry E. Huntington.
 The Huntington is located in San Marino and is considered to be one of the world's leading cultural, research and educational centers.
 The Huntington Library has one of the most highly renowned research libraries specializing in British and American history and literature.
 The Botanical Gardens include various themed gardens including the Chinese Garden.
 It is the newest of only five Chinese classical gardens in the U.S. and is called the Garden of the Flowering Flagrance (Chinese Name - Liu Fang Yuan).
 The name was influenced by the famous Chinese poet Cao Zhi and by the famed Ming Dynasty painter Li Liufang.
-The garden was specifically designed to match the authenticity of a Chinese Garden, Chinese-like with typical woods, lake. architecture and rocks.
+The garden was specifically designed to match the authenticity of a Chinese Garden, with typical Chinese-like woods, lake, architecture and rocks.